rrjoson/rrjoson.com/content/posts/2019-08-30-implementing-graph-ql-in-a-microservice-architecture.md

 }
 ```

-There are other to work with multiple graphql clients in react.
+There are other ways to work with multiple graphql clients in react.
 If you want to know more, check out this article:

 https://medium.com/open-graphql/apollo-multiple-clients-with-react-b34b571210a5